nickdoth/COMP7320-KPs/README.md

 2. You have a **experienced and responsible** development **team**.
 3. **Customers** are glad to get **involve** to the development process.

+## Outsourcing

+Turning over some or all of the responsibility of an organization's information systems applications/operations to outside firm.

 ## Project Risk Factors

 - Project Size